GiovanniStephens/cardinality-constrained-optimisation/README.md

 Another assumption is that historical average returns and sample variances and covariances are good estimators for the true (and assumed constant) average returns and variances and covariances.
 This is a faulty assumption because all three variables change over time.

+To mitigate this, I try to forecast variances and returns and compare to portfolios optimised using historical data.

 # Objective Function

 The objective function is defined as: